dbachelder/get-shit-done-opencode/gsd/workflows/map-codebase.md

   description: "Analyze codebase architecture and structure"
   prompt: |
     Analyze this codebase architecture and directory structure.

+    IMPORTANT: Always include actual file paths in your findings.
+Use backtick formatting like `src/index.ts`.
+This makes the output actionable for planning.

     Focus areas:
     1. Overall architectural pattern (monolith, microservices, layered, etc.)